Uses

 iPad 10.2'' 8th Generation iPad

-I purchased the 10.2'' iPad for writing, but without a desk, the iPad is too awkward for long term use, and as my sight decays, difficult to get close enough to see the screen for long term use.
-I stopped being able to use a lap desk some time ago.
+I purchased the 10.2'' iPad for writing and .PDF annotating, but without a desk, the iPad is too awkward for long term use, and as my sight decays, difficult to get close enough to see the screen for long term use.
 My iPad is not used very often these days.
 It’s still where I read/use digital manuscript and early printed book facsimiles, which I need to list here.

 iPad Mini 6th Generation 64 GB & Apple Pencil 2